 Here’s a few distinguishing characteristics from the U. S. Forest Service without being too technical:

 - The umbels of white flowers are at the tip of the stems and are slightly domed

 - The leaves are two or three times pinnately compound (the leaf comes off the stem and branches two or three time) having a fern-like appearance.

 - The veins in the leaves branch at the tip of the vein with one branch leading to the tip of the tooth on the leaf and the other leading to the base of the “V” between teeth.

 - The stems may have some magenta (red) streaking but not spots.

 There are several plants that have a similar appearance to Giant Hogweed growing wild here in Carteret County, but there has yet to be a sighting of the very dangerous Giant Hogweed here.
 The only known population of Giant Hogweed in North Carolina is in Watauga County in the mountains, so it’s unlikely that Giant Hogweed would be found in Carteret County.
-U. S. Fish & Wildlife Service has a great website with a list of six plants that look similar to Giant Hogweed.
-If a plant is seen that looks like giant hogweed, please send pictures and the location of the plant to firstname.lastname@example.org.
+U. S. Fish & Wildlife Service has a list of six plants that look similar to Giant Hogweed.
+If a plant is seen that looks like giant hogweed, please us send pictures and the location of the plant.